Saeid-Khaleghi/media-store/README.md

 **Fill free to change default image sizes at config\media.php**

 > **Note:** `khaleghi/media-store` uses [Intervension Image](http://http://image.intervention.io//) package to change dimension of images.
-It will be installed on your system as a dependency.
+It will be installed on your project as a dependency.

 ### Saving other file types